milliorn/nextjs-13-firebase-starter/README.md

 ## Folder Structure

-The folder structure of this project is organized as follows:
+The project’s folder structure is organized as follows:

 - `pages`: Contains the Next.js pages for server-side rendering.
-- `components`: Holds the reusable React components.
+- `components`: Holds reusable React components.
 - `lib`: Includes utility functions and modules.
 - `public`: Stores static assets such as images, fonts, and stylesheets.
 - `styles`: Contains global styles and Tailwind CSS configuration.
-- `firebase`: Houses the Firebase configuration and Firebase-related functions.
+- `firebase`: Houses Firebase configuration and related functions.

-Feel free to modify and expand the folder structure according to your project requirements.
+You are free to modify or expand the folder structure according to your project’s needs.
+For example, additional subfolders could be organized like this:

+- `components`
+  - `UI`
+  - `custom`
+  - `partials`
+  - ...
+- `public`
+  - `assets`
+    - `images`
+    - `fonts`
+    - `gifs`
+  - ...
+- ...

 ## Deployment